A Day Trip to The Palace of Versailles – Bike Tour

 Versailles is just one of the activities included in my 7 things you must do in Paris and while it’s not technically located in Paris, it’s less than an hour by train and is a great way to spend an afternoon.

-The gardens of Versailles are spread across 1,976 acres and are one of the biggest gardens in the world which means it’s nearly impossible to explore even a fraction of it by foot.
+The gardens of Versailles are spread across 1,976 acres and are one of the biggest gardens in the world which means it’s nearly impossible to explore even a fraction of it on foot.
 Most visitors head straight to the palace and miss out on the grounds entirely which is why a bike tour should be on your radar.
-I booked this tour which was a full 8 hour day and included the following.

 The tour begins in Paris where you’ll board the train as a group and depart to Versailles to pick up bikes at their headquarters.
 After choosing a bike you’ll head straight to the Versailles open market, which as you can see from the reviews is a great place to pick up picnic supplies.

-Visiting the market as a group is nice because people pair up to share a few different things and that camaraderie continues once you’re sprawled out on the picnic blanket at Versailles basking under the sun with your baguette, cheese, olives, wine, and desserts in hand.
+Visiting the market as a group is nice since people pair up to share a few different things, and that camaraderie continues once you’re sprawled out on the picnic blanket at Versailles basking under the sun with your baguette, cheese, olives, wine, and desserts in hand.

-Once the picnic and tour of the grounds are complete you’ll receive your return train ticket and Palace ticket so that you can explore on your own.
+Once the picnic and tour of the grounds are complete, you’ll receive your return train ticket and Palace ticket to explore on your own.